suusanp/stealth-health/m2/presentation_structure.md

 ### Slide 4:Fitbits Systematic Data Collection
 -Our investigation into Fitbit’s data practices uncovered a startling reality: the device collects an extensive range of personal information, encompassing everything from your daily movements and sleep habits to precise location data."
 -The depth and breadth of the data captured by Fitbit are alarming.
 It’s not just about counting steps or monitoring sleep; it’s a comprehensive digital footprint of our lifestyles, habits, and, by extension, our privacy."
+-Data is collected as soon as you set up your device:
+    -A Google account is required if you purchase a new device today (Name, Birthday, Gender, Email) -A Google account means Web/App activity, Map Timeline, Youtube history saved by default -Personalized ads and personalized search results on by default -To set up Fitbit: Height, Weight, Sex required -GPS signals, device sensors, WiFi access points, cell tower ids, IP address
+    -Optional: Activity, Exercise, Sleep, Heart Rate, Profile photo, Biography, Country, Username -Sensor data
+    -Phone calls and information
+    -Contact information/Friends
+-Issues:
+    -Shared with third-parties (different privacy policies)
+    -Google/Fitbit can use data to train/improve their services, AI models -Aggregate data for targeted ads
+    -So much sensitive data collected, what if there is a data leak?, what if there is a password leak? (already happened)
+    -Attackers: fraud, extortion

 ### Slide 5: Privacy Threats Uncovered